scottfr/SystemsBook/Learning/learning.md

 {"title": "Creating the Future", "description": "There is meaning to it all.", "load": "http://insightmaker.com/insight/8892"}
 # End Model

-If this ILE presents a sense of what is essential if you want to address a situation without making things worse, the question is how do you get better at doing this.
+If this ILE presents the elements essential to addressing a situation without making things worse, how do you get better at doing this?
 How do you improve your chances of creating the future you're trying to create?
-All too often the world around us seems so complicated and so apparently difficult to pursue our dreams that we almost want to give up.
-The answer to complicated is to find the essence within the complicated allowing us to develop a web of understand.
+All too often the world around us seems so complicated.
+Pursuit of our dreams can be so apparently difficult that we almost want to give up.
+The answer is to find the essence within the complicated, allowing us to develop a web of understanding.
 The next few sections will specifically address how we get better at this.

 ## Patterns in the Web ##

 What you learn, and your capacity to learn, serves as a basis for everything you do in life.
 Yet, have you ever really thought about how you learn about the world around you?
 There are some things you memorize early in life, like the times tables.
-While you memorize these is that really learning?
-Do you remember that, if you put your hand on something very hot it will burn you, or is that something you learned?
-And if you learned that, how was it that the learning happened?
+Is memorizing really learning?
+You know if you put your hand on something very hot it will burn you.
+Do you remember that, or did you learn it?
+And if you learned it, how did the learning happened?

 The "Follow the Clues"^[Follow the Clues [http://insightmaker.com/insight/8893](http://insightmaker.com/insight/8893)] ILE is intended to provide an insight as to how you actually learn.
-Later we will also present an introduction as to how you can improve your learning and actually test whether what you have learned is really correct.
+Later we will also introduce concepts on improving your learning, and actually test whether what you have learned is really correct.

 # Model
 {"title": "Follow the clues", "description": "Does the order of the clues really matter?", "load": "http://insightmaker.com/insight/8893"}